Travis Rudolph: Murder charge

-On April 7, 2021, Rudolph was arrested in Palm Beach County, Florida, and charged with one count of first-degree murder and three counts of attempted first-degree murder.
-According to investigator's from the Palm Beach County Sheriff’s Office, Rudolph allegedly opened fire on four attackers whom assaulted him at his home after a dispute with Rudolph at his mother’s house in Lake Park.
+On April 7, 2021, Rudolph was arrested in Palm Beach County, Florida, and charged with one count of first degree murder and three counts of attempted first degree murder.
+According to investigators from the Palm Beach County Sheriff's Office, Rudolph allegedly opened fire on four people following a late night dispute at his mother's home in Lake Park.
+It is believed that the four people came to Rudolph's mother's home to confront Rudolph about domestic violence accusations.
+During the physical dispute, Rudolph armed himself with an AR-15–style pistol and fired 39 rounds.
 One person was killed and another was wounded as a result.
 Rudolph was initially held in jail without bond.

-Rudolph’s defense team filed a motion to dismiss all charges under Florida’s Stand Your Ground Law.
-The motion was subsequently denied by a judge in March of 2022.
+Rudolph's defense team filed a motion to dismiss all charges under Florida's Stand Your Ground Law.
+The motion was subsequently denied by a judge in March 2022.

-Less than one month later, Rudolph’s attorney negotiated his release from jail on $160,000 cash bond.
-The agreement requires Rudolph to remain on house arrest.
-Rudolph is currently awaiting trial.
+Less than one month later, Rudolph's attorney negotiated his release from jail on $160,000 cash bond.
+The agreement required Rudolph to remain on house arrest.
+His trial for murder began in late May 2023.

+During trial, Rudolph maintained that he fired the shots in self-defense.
+Rudolph claimed the four men came over to his house around midnight on April 7, 2021, to physically hurt or kill him.
+Text messages introduced into evidence by Rudolph's attorneys showed that Rudolph's ex-girlfriend sent text messages to her brother and another man telling them to go "shoot up" Rudolph's home because Rudolph had been with another woman.

+Ultimately, on June 7, 2023, a jury unanimously acquitted Rudolph of all charges.